 These camps have the basics: Basic restrooms with no flush toilets.
 Water is non-potable so drinking water for humans must be brought in.
 Picnic tables and fire rings are available.
 Pipe corrals house the horses with no water containers.
 Water is provided through spigots (non-potable is not for human consumption).

-All trash needs to be packed out and horse corrals must be cleaned out upon checkout.
+Pack out all trash and horse corrals must be cleaned out upon checkout.

 Horses are to be tied to available tie rails.
 DO NOT tie to the pipe corrals.